nbsamar/Invoice-Management/README.md

 # However, its not running by default, so you will need to start it with this command in the terminal:

 sudo service postgresql start
+# Obviously, only when you are running on C9.